Feeding the Hard Keeper

 In Ayurvedic medicine, this is a warming food that promotes digestion.
 Although it is commonly recommended for joint care and inflammation, as well as for its potent antioxidant activity, turmeric is also nourishing and supportive of the circulatory system.
 There is a terrific product called Turmericle from Stance Equine that provides turmeric with powered coconut oil and black pepper.
 One of the benefits of this particular turmeric supplement is the added powdered coconut, which provides more fat.
 My horses love it, and it helps keep especially the older horses warm during the winter while also helping to support a good winter weight.

-With some hard keepers, no matter how much food you throw at them, no matter how much hay they’re offered, they’re still not able to gain significant weight.
+With some hard keeper types, no matter how much food you throw at them, no matter how much hay they’re offered, they’re still not able to gain significant weight.
 Sometimes this is due to ulcers, either gastric or hindgut, so that is a health condition that must be treated.

 There are also the horses that start losing weight when they never had a weight issue before; after ruling out ulcers with these horses, look to the stress component.